tiffany0104/Sparko-MVP-3/README.md

-# Sparko Mixed Project
+# Sparko Integrated Project

-This project combines:
+This project includes:
-- A static landing page (public/index.html) from Manus AI
+- A beautiful static landing page (public/index.html).
-- A React app with Tinder swipe mock at /app
+- A React application at /app with Tinder swipe mock (placeholder).

-## How to Run
+## How to Deploy
-npm install
-npm start
+- Push to GitHub and deploy with Vercel.
+- / will show static landing page.
+- /app will show React app.